Sequential Eigenvalue Statistics for Change-Point Detection in Covariance Matrices: Finite-sample properties

 In this section, we compare the new change point estimator $\hat\tau^\star$ in \eqref{def_t_hat_star_cen} with the estimators proposed by \cite{Aue2009b} (AHHR) and \cite{ryankillick2023} (RK).
 All results are again based on $500$ simulation runs.

 In Table \ref{table5}, we compare the mean, standard deviation and mean squared error of the new estimator $\hat\tau^\star$ in \eqref{def_t_hat_star_cen} with the RK estimator for the different alternatives in model \eqref{model1} (with $\mathcal{N}(0,1)$-distributed independent entries in the matrix $\bfX$), where $t^\star = 0.5$, $(n,p)=(600,50)$ (top), $(n,p)=(600,80)$ (middle) and $(n,p)=(800,100)$ (bottom).
 Note that the dimension is of comparable magnitude to the sample size, and therefore, the AHHR estimator cannot be computed and is therefore not included in the comparison.
 For example, for a dimension $p=50$, one requires at least a sample size of $(p+1)p/2 +1 = 1276$ to calculate this estimator (some results for the AHHR estimator can be found in Table \ref{table7}).
 We observe from the upper part of Table \ref{table5} that the new estimator \eqref{def_t_hat_star_cen} outperforms the RK estimator in all three cases under consideration.
 The smaller mean squared error of the new estimator \eqref{def_t_hat_star_cen} is caused by both a smaller bias and variance.
-In particular, the RK estimator admits a significant bias for moderately strong signals $\delta \approx 1.5.$
+In particular, the RK estimator admits a significant bias for moderately strong signals $\eta \approx 1.5.$

 In Table \ref{table6}, we display the results of the two estimators for model \eqref{model2} with uniformly distributed data.
 The results are similar to those presented in Table \ref{table5} for model \eqref{model1}.
-It is noteworthy that the new estimator performs well, even though the technical assumption \ref{ass_alt} is not satisfied.
 Again, our method outperforms the alternative RK approach in terms of smaller mean squared error.